-EDA covers the full spectrum of capability development, from upstream Research & Technology (R&T) to Operational Deployment.
+Th EDA covers the full capability spectrum of capability development, from upstream Research & Technology (R&T) to Operational Deployment.
 In the area of R&T, for example, the Agency is working on the technologies of tomorrow that will be needed in the area of maritime countermine warfare.
-It also works with the European Commission on dual use (civil and military) technologies linked to the fight against Chemical, Biological, Radiological and Nuclear (CBRN) threats or Cyber Defence.
+It also works with the European Commission on dual use (civil and military) technologies linked to the fight against Chemical, Biological, Radiological and Nuclear (CBRN) threats.
 EDA is also playing a role in bringing to the attention of its Member States the issue of technological non-dependence.

-Turning to the operational deployment of capabilities, the Agency has so far organised five live helicopter training exercises involving 123 helicopters, 227 crews, and over 5000 personnel.
-More than half of which have deployed to Afghanistan.
-In another concrete example - the fight against improvised explosive devices - the Agency has developed a forensic analysis laboratory to counter these weapons.
-This laboratory has been deployed to Afghanistan in 2011 under French lead, and with the active involvement of a number of other Member States.
+Turning to the operational deployment of capabilities, the Agency has trained almost 120 helicopter crews, more than half of which have deployed to Afghanistan.
+In another concrete example - the fight against improvised explosive devices - the Agency has developed a forensic analysis laboratory to counter these weapons that can be so devastating for our armed forces.
+This laboratory has been deployed to Afghanistan in 2011 under a French national lead, and with the active involvement of a number of other member states.